fleetdm/fleet/docs/Using-Fleet/FAQ.md

 ## Why don't my query results appear sorted based upon the ORDER BY clause I specified in my SQL query?

 When a query executes in Fleet, the query is sent to all hosts at the same time, but results are returned from hosts at different times.
-In Fleet, results are shown immediately when Fleet receives a response from a host.
+In Fleet, results are shown as soon as Fleet receives a response from a host.
 Fleet does not sort the overall results across all hosts (the sort UI toggle is used for this).
 Instead, Fleet prioritizes speed when displaying the results.
-This means that if you use an 'ORDER BY' clause selection criteria in a query, the results may not initially appear with your desired order, however, the sort UI toggle allows you to sort by ascending or descending order for any of the displayed columns.
+This means that if you use an `ORDER BY` clause selection criteria in a query, the results may not initially appear with your desired order, however, the sort UI toggle allows you to sort by ascending or descending order for any of the displayed columns.

 ## What happens if I have a query on a team policy and I also have it scheduled to run separately?